erm156/card_game/README.md

 # cards

-* simple CLI card game where users draw cards from a deck and compare hand values based on suit and suit card point mappings
+* simple, uninspired CLI card game where users draw cards from a deck and compare hand values based on suit and suit card point mappings

 * created for the coding challenge portion of a software development job application process